How Environment Variables Work in MCP

 }

-Environment Variables for the GitHub MCP Server
+Environment Variables for Popular MCP Servers

 The official GitHub MCP server is one of the most popular servers and requires specific env vars: